crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | ------- | ------------ | -------------- |
 | Int  | random  | \*           | `--seed N`     |

 Seed used for random value generation.
 By default it is a random integer.
+The seed may not guarantee reproducibility if multiple `workers` are used, as the operating system thread scheduling may introduce additional randomness into the process.

 ## `shrinkLimit`